BB0wser/LogicSimulator/logically-app/jsonguides/README.txt

 Below that may or may not be various notes

+------------LET ME (Teagan) KNOW IF ITS TOO DIFFICULT/INEFFICIENT TO BUILD YOUR JSON OBJECTS THIS WAY SO I CAN WORK WITH YOU TO MAKE IT WORK FOR BOTH ENDS

 NOTES (just to be safe):
 	-The strings on the left side of the colons must be exactly the same as shown in the example